What Are The Types Of Deaths Covered By Term Insurance?

 Suicide: The Only Exclusion In Term Insurance

-Death because of suicide in the first year of taking the term insurance policy is the only type of death not covered by term insurance.
+Only suicidal deaths in the first policy year are an exclusion under term insurance and won't be covered.
 Apart from this, there are no causes of death excluded in term insurance.
 In case of death due to suicide, all the premium payments (minus the taxes) you’ve made to the insurance company in the first year will be paid back to your nominee.

 What Types Of Deaths Are Covered Under Term Insurance?

 Here's a list of some common types of death covered in term insurance -